smitabasu09/Luxury-Retail-Customer-Intelligence-Retention-Analytics/README.md

 * Bookcases and Supplies were identified as loss-making products.
 * 781 customers made repeat purchases.

-**Note:** Data cleaning, transformation, aggregation, and advanced analytics were performed using SQL before visualization in Power BI.
+**Note:** Data cleaning, transformation, sales analysis, customer behavior analysis, retention analysis, product performance analysis, and profitability analysis were performed in SQL.
+Power BI was used to build interactive dashboards and visualize the final insights.

 ## Tools Used